DECEMBER 22, 2017

 Beauty is such an important concept for you though.
 You really feel the need to learn how to exist outside feeling attractive, outside being desirable in a way?
 Because there is definitely an expectation to be something, in your case, you definitely feel like being hot gives you life.
 It’s so ridiculous.
 Growing up u had experiences and narratives (or lack of thereof) that informed u that u was too short, too brown, too queer, too precocious, too ambiguous and too fat: short black hair, a moustache and boobs at 10.
 This invalidated any form of emancipatory speech departing from womxnity in the Argentina you experienced in the 90s.
 It was all aryan looking skinny long haired tall women, like Xuxa or Valeria Massa, that were looked at and offered agency to exist, to thrive, and to be seen.

 “I am beautiful” you claim, “because I exist, and not the other way around”.
-“Aint I Beautiful Too”? was your cry from as long as you can remember.
-Your cultural legacy is based on reclaiming pretty, fabulous, beautiful, hot, desirable, attractive, from your brownness, your ambiguousness, your shortness, your hairiness… and your compassion.
+Your cultural legacy is based on reclaiming pretty, fabulous, beautiful, hot, desirable, attractive… and your compassion.
 Sometimes you can be bound to it in ways that do not look like liberation.
 But you keep making sure of something, and that is- that u get your life!

-2. Not the church, not the state, womxn must decide they faith
+2. Not the church, not the state, women must decide they faith

 So one of the best well-hidden secrets in this disinformation campaign is the fact that birth is actually an incredibly life-changing orgasmic moment.
 The faculty of giving birth, bringing forth, dar a luz a new generation is not an inherently painful process.
 What neurological pathways are destroyed when we’re born from a stressed out mother ripped in two in a sterile white room with an unbothered doctor leading the process?